 Sarcomas can be treated, often by having surgery to remove the tumor.

 Sarcoma Risk Factors

-Soft tissue sarcomas are hard to spot because they can grow anywhere in your body.
+Soft tissue sarcomas are hard to spot, because they can grow anywhere in your body.
 Most often, the first sign is a painless lump.
 As the lump gets bigger, it might press against nerves or muscles and make you uncomfortable or give you trouble breathing, or both.
 There are no tests that can find these tumors before they cause symptoms that you notice.

-Osteosarcoma has more obvious early symptoms, including:
+Osteosarcoma can show obvious early symptoms, including:

 - Pain off and on in the affected bone, which may be worse at night